ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/what-is-a-collection.markdown

 ###Indexing

-Each Ravendb index is built against a collection (or collections when using [multi map index](../../indexes/multi-map-indexes)) we use a storage index to iterate documents of the same collection in the indexing process.
+Each Ravendb index is built against a collection (or collections when using [multi map index](../../indexes/multi-map-indexes)) and we iterate over the collection's documents during the indexing process.

 ###Document keys